maurolacy/weighted-path/README.md

 - Pairing heap often outperforms Fibonacci heap in practice due to lower constant factors.
 - The unsafe Fibonacci variant is fastest but requires careful memory management.
 - Radix heap is particularly effective when edge weights are bounded integers (as in this implementation, where weights are `u32` in range 1..=100).
+- Dial's algorithm excels with small integer edge weights and dense graphs.
+Its bucket-based approach avoids priority queue overhead, making it competitive with or faster than advanced heap structures for this use case.

 For very large graphs (10,000+ nodes), the advanced heap implementations are recommended for best performance.